Dream of having the confidence to travel solo?

 Afternoon: Self Guided Tour

 Los Alamos, as I hope I’ve been able to convince you, is a town with significant historical importance.
 But it’s also surrounded by sublime natural beauty.
-And there’s no better way to take in both the history and the beauty than with a self guided driving tour.
-Make sure you stop by Bathtub Row, Bandolier National Monument, and
+And there’s no better way to take in both the history and the beauty than with a self guided driving tour of the best things to do in Los Alamos.
+Make sure you stop by Bathtub Row, Bandolier National Monument, and…

 Three fun facts: Best Things to Do in Los Alamos